 Collision Shape Settings¶

 Implicit shape prims are automatically converted to a matching physics representation and don’t need further configuration.
 Most of their settings are relatively obscure and can be left at their default values.
 The Collision Offset tuning parameter is perhaps worth mentioning, it defines a small distance from the surface of the object at which contacts will start being generated (The default values is -inf which means that the application will try to determine the best value based on scene gravity, simulation frame rate and object size.).

 Prims of type Mesh get an additional Mesh Collision rollout: This controls if the mesh should receive very coarse collision in the form of a box or sphere, a fitted convex hull, or even a decomposition into convex pieces.
 Note that PhysX doesn’t currently support collision between two dynamic triangle meshes.

 Generally, the generated collision shapes are not exactly the same as render geometry, so it can be important to see them.
-The viewport has an Eye icon menu containing Show By Type > Physics Mesh.
+The viewport has an Eye icon menu containing Show By Type > Physics > Colliders.
 This will render collision shapes with an outline based on the USD state.

 Physics treats meshes as single sided for collision purposes, while Omniverse renders all meshes as double sided by default.
 This creates a tension that makes it easy to author scenes that don’t behave as intended.
 We recommend that in the Rendering > Render Settings window, under the Common tab, users authoring physics colliders enable Back Face Culling so it becomes clear which faces are front vs back facing.